 This course aims to provide learners with an understanding of the principles of animal training and how these can be put into practice.

-Learners will be able to combine knowledge of animal learning and behaviour to assess an animal’s suitability for training, design a suitable training programme, select appropriate training aids and then train the animal to achieve a desired result.
+Learners will be able to combine knowledge of animal learning and behaviour to assess an animal’s suitability for training, design a suitable training programme, select appropriate training aids and then train the animal to achieve the desired result.

 The course will cover:

 You will be assessed through written training plans and the presentation of a training programme.

 You will be required to supply your own: